The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 9) Eat Ambuyat (Brunei’s National Dish)

 Ambuyat was created during the Imperial Japanese Army’s occupation of Brunei, a time when Bruneians were neglected by the imposing military.
 Due to the lack of food rationed to them, many Bruneians were forced to look for alternative means for nourishment.
 This led them to wander the forest in search of food, where they learned how to extract sago from trees.
 To add flavor and nutrients, they paired the sago with a variety of spices and sides.
-With such a humble origin story, it’s no wonder ambuyat has become Brunei’s beloved national dish.
+With such a humble origin story, it’s no wonder ambuyat became Brunei’s beloved national dish.
 You’ll find that Bruneians are proud to show it off to visitors.
-To read more about Ambuyat in the Brunei Food Guide, click here.
+To read more about ambuyat in the Brunei Food Guide, click here.

 Ambuyat is Brunei’s national dish